20 Healthy Pie Recipes For Pie-Lovers

 Nutrition:429 calories, 27 g fat, 8 g saturated fat, 212 mg sodium, 33 g carbs, 3 g fiber, 24 g sugars, 6 g protein

-Pecans are a ultra healthful nut with a buttery texture and amazing flavor that this pie uses as it’s main ingredient.
+Pecans are an ultra-healthful nut with a buttery texture and amazing flavor that this pie uses as its main ingredient.
 Along with sweet dates and maple syrup this pie is sure to satisfy that sugar craving without any of the icky refined stuff.

 Get the recipe from The Healthy Foodie.